Table of Contents

 View on Amazon.com ➜

-• 6.
-Folding Toothbrush and Toothpaste Combo
+• 4.
+Folding Toothbrush

 Any space that can be saved in your luggage is valuable, and a folding toothbrush is handy for that purpose.
 It’s also great because instead of having to bring along a separate sterile toothbrush cover, your toothbrush folds into itself to protect the bristles without any extra accessories!

-Folding Toothbrush and Toothpaste Combo
+Folding Toothbrush

 View on Amazon.com ➜

-• 7.
+• 5.
 Itsy Bitsy Razor

 In keeping with the space-saving theme: look how tiny this razor is!
 It may not seem like much, but if you think about the length of standard razors, a shorter version tends to be much easier to pack and won’t have to be shoved awkwardly into a too-short toiletry bag or plastic baggie.
 This set comes with a handle and two blade heads and will deliver the quality shave that can be expected from Venus brand products.